carolinelbp/cyclistic-bike-share/README.md

 ![Ride-Count-Per-Time-Of-Day-Per-User](images/ride-count-per-time-of-day-per-user.png)

-The total number of casual users’ rides increases during the summer months far more than members’ rides increases.
-If both user types' rides rose up and dropped off equally with the seasons, the percentage line would be 50% throughout.
+Casual riders’ rides increase throughout the day, peaking at 6pm before dropping off for the evening.
+As member rides peak significantly at 9am and 6pm, we could infer that they’re frequently using the bikes to commute.
-- **Marketing Action**: Offer a seasonal deal that targets casual riders whose usage increases in summer, e.g. a three-month summer pass, or a free membership trial advertised before and during summer to capture casual rider motivation at its peak.
+- **Marketing Action**: Casual riders might not convert because they see Cyclistic as a short-trip commuter service rather than a leisure-friendly option.
+Shift marketing language and advertising imagery to emphasize how membership can help save money on long rides and evening outings too.

 <br><br>